joseambrosioo/e_commerce_web_app/README.md

 # csci897_project_fhsu_f2024
-# BuyHere - E-Commerce Web App
+# BuyHere - E-Commerce Platform

 ## Project Overview
 BuyHere is an e-commerce platform built with JavaScript, React.js, Express.js, Node.js, and MongoDB.
 The platform allows customers/users to browse, purchase products, and manage their orders, while admins can manage inventory and process orders.